zammad/zammad-user-documentation/basics/work-with-tickets/create-tickets.rst

 ----

-This is the content section where the currently known details of the issue get written down.
+This is the content section where the currently known details of the issue gets written down.
 For the "Send Email" type, this is the content/message of the email.

 .. include:: /snippets/editor-features.rst